sanket2385/micro-agile/README.md

 ## Daily Scrums

 Morning time team get-together, 10-20 mins.
 Say 1) what you did yesterday 2) what you're planning today 3) if anything is blocking you.
-Discuss outstanding work and how you can help each other
+Discuss outstanding work and how you can help each other, keep it high level.
+If there are any points of greater discussion, take them outside the meeting.

 ## Tickets